LanguageMachines/PICCL/README.md

 ## Installation

-PICCL is already shipped as a part of [LaMachine](https://proycon.github.io/LaMachine), although you may need to explicitly install it using ``lamachine-update --edit``.
+PICCL is shipped as a part of [LaMachine](https://proycon.github.io/LaMachine), although you need to explicitly select it for installation using ``lamachine-add piccl && lamachine-update`` (from inside a LaMachine installation).
 Once inside LaMachine, the command line interface can be invoked by directly specifying one of the workflows:

     $ ocr.nf